project-ida/notes/Dicke model.md

 Dicke states with $j=j_{\max}$ are significant because of the acceleration properties that they offer; something people often describe as superradiance.

+Let's operate using $J_-$ on some states.
+This represents a single de-excitation of the combined TLS.

 For the case with **all TLS excited** , $m=N/2$:
 $$
 J_- |n, N/2, N/2\rangle  = \sqrt{N} |n, N/2, N/2 - 1\rangle
 $$

-For the first de-excitation, the coupling terms gets enhanced by  $\sqrt{N}$ .
+This means that for the first de-excitation, the coupling terms gets enhanced by $\sqrt{N}$ .
 This might not seem surprising at first glance because we have $N$ TLS excited and so we should expect the rate of emission (which go as the square of the coupling) to be enhanced by $N$.

 For the case of **a single excitation** , $m=-N/2 + 1$: